Martin Truex Jr.: 2010–2011

 After the 2009 season, Truex left Earnhardt Ganassi Racing to drive the No. 56 Toyota Camry for Michael Waltrip Racing, receiving owner points from the No. 55 car formerly driven by Waltrip.
-The No. 56 was the number Martin's father drove in during his time in the Grand National Division and is considered the "family number".
+The No. 56 was the number Martin's late father drove in during his time in the Grand National Division and is considered the "family number".
 In his first race for Michael Waltrip Racing, Truex finished sixth in the Daytona 500.

-After the series of setbacks the following three weeks with a blown engine and accidents, he fell back to 24th in the point standings, but in the next seven races after finishing in the Top 12 fives times and all Top 19 finishes, he would gain to 13th in the point standings.
+After the series of setbacks, the following three weeks with a blown engine and accidents, he fell back to 24th in the point standings, but in the next seven races, after finishing in the top-twelve five times and all top-nineteen finishes, he would rise to thirteenth in the final point standings.
 At Dover, he earned his fifth career pole.
-Truex won the All-Star Showdown at Charlotte thereby earning the 1st transfer spot for the All-Star Race which he finished second in from a 19th (out of 21) starting spot.
-Truex would go on to finish the 2010 season 22nd in the point standings with one Top 5 finish and seven Top 10 finishes.
+Truex won the All-Star Showdown at Charlotte, thereby earning the first transfer spot for the All-Star Race, which he finished second in from a nineteenth (out of 21) starting spot.
+Truex would go on to finish the 2010 season 22nd in the point standings with one top-five finish and seven top-ten finishes.

 At Martinsville the following year in 2011, a stuck throttle caused Truex to make contact with Kasey Kahne, resulting in a large wreck; Truex hit the wall hard head-on and his car flew on fire for a few seconds as Kahne hit the wall in his car's rear.
-Truex climbed out instantly and went to check on Kahne who received a standing ovation as he climbed out uninjured.
-Truex then left with officials to the care center.
-He said the wreck was the hardest of his career and both Truex and Kahne were released with normal symptoms.
-The next week officials told him his wreck was the hardest crash at Martinsville.
+Truex climbed out instantly and went to check on Kahne, who received a standing ovation as he climbed out uninjured.
+Truex then left with officials for the care center.
+He said the wreck was the hardest of his career, and both Truex and Kahne were released with normal symptoms.
+The next week, officials told him his wreck was the hardest crash at Martinsville.
 Truex won another pole at Dover International Raceway.
-Truex ran well in most of the races but often struggled to finish the races off.
+Truex ran well in most of the races but often struggled to finish the races.
 He was docked 25 points because of a windshield violation in the fall Talladega race.
-He ended the season 18th in points, with three Top 5's and 12 top 10's.
+He ended the season 18th in points, with three top-fives and twelve top-tens.

 2012

-Truex started 2012 well, winning a $200,000 bonus and finishing 7th in the Daytona 500.
+Truex started 2012 well, winning a $200,000 bonus and finishing seventh in the Daytona 500.
 He finally hit his stride in Texas, winning the pole and leading 69 laps.
-The following week at Kansas he started sixth and flat-out dominated the race, leading 173 of 267 laps but falling short to Denny Hamlin.
-At Atlanta, he led 40 of the final 46 laps, but ultimately fell short to Hamlin again when he was forced to pit under a late-race caution for fuel, ending up fourth.
-Truex finished 21st, however, he had a spot clinched in the Chase, and ultimately made it in.
-He ended up 11th in the points, with zero wins, seven Top 5's, and 19 Top 10's.
+The following week at Kansas, he started sixth and dominated the race, leading 173 of 267 laps but falling short to Denny Hamlin.
+At Atlanta, he led forty of the final 46 laps, but ultimately fell short to Hamlin again when he was forced to pit under a late-race caution for fuel, ending up fourth.
+Truex finished 21st; however, he had a spot clinched in the Chase, and ultimately made it in.
+He ended up eleventh in the points, with zero wins, seven top-fives, and nineteen top-tens.